Skip to Content

 How to Choose a Tomahawk Steak in the Store

-Whether you buy your steak at the local butcher, the grocery store, or online retailer like Porter Road, a good way to increase your chances of finding a decent tomahawk steak is to know what piece to choose.
+Whether you buy your steak at the local butcher, the grocery store, or online retailer like Porter Road, a good way to increase your chances of finding a decent tomahawk steak is to know what piece to choose for your culinary journey.

 Cuts of Steak(1)